 This is a lose-lose situation, because you may be burning yourself out, and the projects you do win may end up being something you weren’t too excited about.
 The end result is going to be less enthusiasm on your part for the job, and thus a lower quality product.
 Depending on who’s hiring, you could also then be facing more criticisms, and receive a negative review and the end of all this despite the extra effort it took on your part just to get to the finish line.

 This also includes research on your part.
-Look at the clients history to see how much money they've spent on other projects and how many projects were completed successfully.
-Personalities vary, so a casual client that has 100 jobs under their belt would be OK.
+Look at the clients history to see how much money they’ve spent on other projects and how many projects were completed successfully.

 Hey thanks breh I really wanna get dis job uknow?
 I need the money fast!